 PAHs are polycyclic, aromatic hydrocarbons (i.e. containing only carbon and hydrogen), which are found naturally in some instances, including in some foods, but also produced by incomplete combustion of carbon-based fuels like petroleum or wood.

 PAHs can be formed in food during certain production processes such as smoking, drying, cooking with a very high heat or charring.
 This can result in higher than desired levels of PAHs, for example, in smoked meat or fish, dried herbs, chargrilled vegetables and fried steak.

-For decades we have been aware of the presence of polycyclic aromatic hydrocarbons (PAHs) in food stuffs, and legislation has changed the regulatory limits regarding the levels of PAHs several times, in order to keep up with the constant stream of evidence about how they affect us and the environment, what levels are safe and where levels might get too high.
+For decades we have been aware of the presence of PAHs in foodstuffs.
+Legislation has been used to set and revise regulatory limits on the permitted levels of PAHs in food, to keep up with improving evidence about how they affect us and the environment, what levels can be considered safe and where levels might get too high in some processes.

 PAHs are of interest due to potentially adverse effects on consumers' health as genotoxic carcinogens.
 Maximum permitted levels have been introduced for a range of foodstuffs including;

 Some foods are known to contain levels that are at risk of exceeding current legislative limits for these compounds.
 Some examples are;

 We use UKAS Accredited GC-MS methods to establish levels of a range of PAHs within your samples.

 Our expertise is not limited to food analysis and we work with a number of organisations on a consultancy basis to tailor analyses for specific requirements.
 If you have questions about PAH testing, legislation, or the regulatory environment, then Fera's consultant senior scientists with broad and deep experience in the food industry can advise and support research interests.

 Contact us for further information or to discuss your needs with one of our scientists.